emrahisik/restaurant-reservation-app/README.md

 ## Technology used
 The application was built on PERN stack.
 On the front-end side, the app was created using React JS library along with Boostrap CSS to style.
-RestfFUL APIs were created on Express framework on Node.js.
+RESTful APIs were created on Express framework on Node.js.
 Knex library was used to built the connection between the database and the server.

 ## Database setup